wrm65/Capstone-Project-2024/docs/model_card_knn.md

-# Model Card - GradientBoostingClassifier for Ofsted School Grading Prediction
+# Model Card - KNeighborsClassifier for Ofsted School Grading Prediction

 ## Model Description

 - **Model Name:** Ofsted School Grading Predictor
-- **Model Type:** GradientBoostingClassifier
+- **Model Type:** KNeighborsClassifier
 - **Purpose:** This model is use to predict the likely grade that a school would receive on its next inspection by Ofsted based on various features and criteria.
    <p>
     There are four Ofsted school gradings that can be classified: